best trip CONTACT AN ADVISOR

 Difficulty: Moderate

-Day 2: Laguna Azul – Condor Pass – Canchacancha Community
+Day 2: Blue Lagoon – Condor Pass – Canchacancha Community

-Start your day with a cup of coffee or coca tea served in your tent, then prepare for the most challenging day of the Lares to Machu Picchu trek.
-After breakfast, you'll receive snacks and start a four-hour hike to the highest point of the trek: Condor Pass, at 4,750 m (15,583 ft).
-Along the way, you'll enjoy views of lakes filled with wallatas (Andean geese), mountain caranchos, llamas, alpacas, and spectacular Andean landscapes.
+Start the day with a cup of coffee or coca tea at the tent and get ready early for the most challenging day of the Lares to Machu Picchu hike.
+After breakfast, you will be given snacks and begin a 4-hour hike to the highest point of the circuit: the Condor Pass (4,750 m / 15,583 feet).
+Along the way, you will appreciate lakes filled with wallatas (Andean geese), mountain caracaras, llamas, alpacas, and beautiful Andean landscapes.

-At the summit, you'll enjoy a 360° view of the mountains and lakes while your guide performs a ceremony honoring the sacred mountains at Condor Pass.
-You’ll then enjoy a cup of coca tea to celebrate your achievement.
-From there, you’ll descend for two hours to Acopata, where a delicious lunch awaits.
+Already at the summit, you will have a 360° view of mountains and lakes; your guide will give an explanation about the sacred mountains at the Condor Pass.
+Then, a cup of coca tea for having accomplished it.
+From there, you will descend for 2 hours to Acopata, where lunch awaits you.

-After lunch, you'll continue downhill for another two hours, passing through breathtaking landscapes until you reach the village of Canchacancha (3,750 m / 12,303 ft), where you can relax with hot drinks while enjoying the mountain views.
-You’ll have the opportunity to interact with locals, play soccer with children, and learn some Quechua words or teach some in English.
+After lunch, you will continue downhill for 2 more hours to the village of Canchacancha (3,750 m / 12,303 ft), where you can relax with hot drinks and enjoy the mountain views.
+You will be able to share with the locals, play soccer with the children, learn a few words in Quechua, or teach some in English.

 Camp Altitude: 3,750 m / 12,303 ft